-Students explore the practice of law from the perspective of their personal approach to life and the values that matter to them most, as well as examine the oft-inherent conflict between the practice setting of fact and law, and of life with its complex moral and psychological overlay.
 Practicing law requires mental, physical and psychological stamina.
-A substantial body of research has documented increasing professional dissatisfaction and accompanying psychopathology among lawyers, often associated with a widening gap between personal values and practice, and the impacts of prolonged stress.
-This course equips students with lifelong tools for meeting the challenges of practicing law, managing stress and maintaining satisfaction in their lives.
-Tools include core emotional intelligence competencies, resilience training, meditation, stress management strategies, understanding the mind-body feedback loop, and reflective journaling.
+A substantial body of research has documented increasing professional dissatisfaction often associated with a widening gap between personal values and practice, and the impacts of prolonged stress.
+This course equips students with lifelong tools and strategies for meeting the challenges of practicing law, so that they're able to build a long-term sustainable career and thrive in the practice of law.

-Development of these abilities is supported by assigned readings, discussion and actual practice of the skills taught, including meditation.
-Course materials and sources draw on research studies, relevant texts and popular media.
+Development of these skills is supported by assigned readings, discussion, and engagement with the skills, including meditation.
+Course materials include research studies, relevant texts and popular media.
 Students practice using the tools presented in class and respond to weekly prompts documenting their experiences.